Aww! You’re so sweet, game!

 If you like fast-paced vertical shooters with tons of enemies to blow away and a huge selection of upgradable weapons that you can switch between on the fly, you’ll love this.
 It’s made by Compile, after all.
 If you love overhead action-adventure games in the Zelda mold, you’ll…like this.

 Yeah, if the game has one flaw, it’s that the adventure segments aren’t as fully realized as they could be.
 The enemies don’t have much personality and don’t pose much of a threat.
 More importantly, there aren’t really any cool secret areas or items to be discovered.
 Everything’s pretty much right out in the open, as far as I can tell, since I was able to get all the weapons and upgrades without uncovering anything resembling a hidden area.
 Definitely some missed opportunities there.
-Still, these sections still work fine as a change of pace after the frantic shooting sections.
+Still, these sections work fine as a change of pace after the frantic shooting sections.
+A breather, if you will.
 When your heart is pounding after just barely overcoming a tough boss, it feels good to get shuttled back to the labyrinth to chill out and hunt some upgrades at a relaxed pace for a bit.
-And for what it’s worth, the overhead section are definitely better than Blaster Master’s.
+And for what it’s worth, these overhead section are definitely better than Blaster Master’s.

 So, in conclusion: The world needs more Guardian cosplay and I need an adorable plush lander.